Walk into certain rooms and watch the mind change its behaviour, like a bratty little kid with their maths teacher.

-You may notice after a few minutes something subtle begins to change.
 Your attention steadies and your thoughts stop jumping quickly.
 Even the pace at which you read slows down effortlessly.

 Libraries have this effect on people.
 So do quiet studies.
 Old reading rooms.
 A desk placed carefully beside a window.
 Spaces that appear ordinary until you sit down and realise that the mind has entered a different rhythm.

 Most people assume thinking is purely internal.
 Something that happens independently of the physical world around us.
-As if ideas emerge from the mind alone, untouched by the shape of the room or the atmosphere surrounding it.

-Yet the environment plays a pivotal role in every act of thought.
+However, the environment plays a pivotal role in every act of thought.

 Thinking requires space.

 Not only mental space but physical space.
 A place where the mind does not feel constantly interrupted by the demands of other voices.
-Modern urban life rarely provides such rooms by default

-There’s a terrible disappearance of environments where sustained thinking can occur.
+Thereβs a terrible disappearance of environments where sustained thinking can occur.

 This is why reading late at night often feels different from reading during the day.
 An idea that would have vanished during the afternoon now finds enough silence to take shape.